 As detailed earlier in this decision, none of the service bureaus raised concerns regarding available public services to serve Applicant's proposed use.
 BES staff evaluated the stormwater management and soil analysis and found that the proposed stormwater management facilities could meet BES requirements.
-The Hearings Officer finds this approval criterion is met.

 E. Area plans.
 The proposal is consistent with any area plans adopted by the City Council as part of the Comprehensive Plan, such as neighborhood or community plans.

 Findings: The Portsmouth Neighborhood Plan ("PNP") was adopted by City Council in 2002.
-BDS Staff identified the following policies to be relevant to this proposal.
-BDS Staff found Applicant's proposal to be consistent with the relevant PNA policies.
-The Hearings Officer concurs with BDS Staff that the relevant policies of the PNP are met.
+The Hearings Officer identified the following policies to be relevant to this proposal, and found Applicant's proposal to be consistent with these PNA policies.
+The City Council concurs with the Hearings Officer that the relevant policies of the PNP are met.